PaiviL/weatherapp/README.md

 ### Via github

 * Make a copy of this repository in your own github account (do not fork unless you really want to be public).
-* Create a personal repository in github.
+* Create a personal repository in github. done.
 * Make changes, commit them, and push them in your own repository.
 * Send us the url where to find the code.